imnthiyanga/to-do-list/README.md

 This is a simple To-Do List application built with Spring Boot and MySQL.
 It allows users to create, update, delete, and retrieve tasks using a REST API.

 ## Getting Started
-- Before running the project, make sure you have installed:
+Before running the project, make sure you have installed:
 - Java 17+
-- Maven
 - MySQL Server

 ## Create MySQL Database to-do-list